 To be clear, we don’t just rely on our accountant to prepare our taxes year-in, year-out.
 We also meet with him around the fourth quarter each year, to prepare for what the next tax bill will look like.
 More importantly, we discuss tax strategy for long-term optimization, as was the case on Tuesday.

 That one hour consult isn’t free, but I’d be a fool to cheap-out on that expense.
 I walked away from our consult on Tuesday armed with new insights that will help us save thousands in taxes.
 Turbo Tax can’t do that.
 You need a good accountant.
-The human kind.
+A real person.

 Need a second opinion?
-Check out what this guy has to say.
+Check out what the Wealthy Accountant has to say.